sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

   :align: center
   :alt: domain exchange

-  Construction of a domain exchange in the unit disk, for the integer ring :math:`\mathcal O_\beta`, where :math:`\beta` is the Tribonnacci number.
+  Construction of a domain exchange in the unit disk, for the points of the integer ring :math:`\mathcal O_\beta` that fall in the disk, where :math:`\beta` is the Tribonnacci number.
   :math:`\color{red}{-2\beta^2+2\beta}`, :math:`\color{orange}{\beta^2-\beta-1}`, :math:`\color{lime}{\beta-1}`, :math:`\color{green}{1}`,  :math:`\color{cyan}{-\beta^2+2\beta+1}`, :math:`\color{blue}{\beta^2-\beta}`, :math:`\color{magenta}{\beta}`

-The domain exchange described in the above figure for the open unit disk gives exactly the list of Pisot numbers (including non-unit ones) of degree :math:`3` in :math:`\mathbf Q(\beta)`, where :math:`\beta` is the Tribonnacci number (i.e. greatest root of $x^3-x^2-x-1$).
+The domain exchange described in the above figure for the open unit disk, gives exactly the list of Pisot numbers (including non-unit ones) of degree :math:`3` in :math:`\mathbf Q(\beta)`, where :math:`\beta` is the Tribonnacci number (i.e. greatest root of $x^3-x^2-x-1$).
 Indeed if :math:`x` is a Pisot number of degree three in :math:`\mathbf Q(\beta)`, the next Pisot number is obtained by looking in which piece is the conjugate :math:`\overline{x}`, and adding the corresponding translation to :math:`x`.

 For a :math:`\beta`-adic set, for a Pisot number :math:`\beta`, we can compute the domain exchange when it is finite.
-It is done by the function :meth:`sage.arith.beta_adic.domain_exchange`.
+It is done by the function :meth:`~BetaAdicSet.domain_exchange` of the class :class:`BetaAdicSet`.

 Construction of a substitution
 ------------------------------